RosCollective/EFT-HCI/README.md

 In addition, this release includes:

-correction of notation inconsistencies restoration of analytic assumptions in the field equations (Section 5.7) alignment of chapter structure and section numbering
+correction of notation inconsistencies/ restoration of analytic assumptions in the field equations (Section 5.7)/ alignment of chapter structure and section numbering/

 These refinements improve internal coherence and analytic clarity across geometric, operator, and dynamical layers.